About Knitting by Post

 At this time we are not offering post to countries outside of the UK

 Yes, absolutely.
-Most of our knitting patterns are available in PDF e-Pattern format.
+Most of our knitting patterns are available in PDF document format.
 When you look on the listing page, change the selection near the picture to “Download PDF File” and the website will know to email the pattern to you after payment.

 If the pattern isn’t available to download then the listing will say so.